Hoya fungii is a decorative semi-succulent plant with dark green velvety leaves and colorful blooms shaped like stars.

 - Water the plant thoroughly and leave it in a bright space.

-Note: The plant might limp and droop for a couple of days due to transplant shock.
-If you provide it with a favorable environment, it will revive naturally within a couple of days.
+The plant might limp and droop for a few days due to transplant shock.
+If you provide a favorable environment, it will revive naturally within a few days.

-Similarly, you can consider pruning its dead, damaged, infested foliage or stems.
-You definitely do not want dead and damaged parts imbibing the plant’s energy.
+You can consider pruning its dead, damaged, infested foliage or stems.
+Do not let dead and damaged parts imbibe the plant’s energy.

 Thus, I recommend not pruning flowers until they stop blooming completely.